maelstrom-software/maelstrom/README.md

   container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.
 * It's scalable.
 Maelstrom can be run as a cluster.
-You can add more worker machines to linearly improve test throughput.
+You can add more worker machines to linearly increase test throughput.
 * It's fast.
-In most cases, Maelstrom is faster than `cargo test`, even without adding clustering.
+In most cases, Maelstrom is faster than `cargo test`, even without using clustering.
 * It's clean.
 Maelstrom has a from-scratch, rootless container implementation (not relying on docker or RunC), optimized to be low-overhead and start quickly.